krishnac7/projectHeimdall/README.md

     -   ibm-ubuntu-22-04-4-minimal-amd64-1, its available in page 4
         during the time of tutorial creation

--   For Profile go for a Balanced 4 vCPU and 16GB RAM
+-   For Profile go for a 16 vCPU | 80 GiB | 1 x NVIDIA L4 24 GB

 ![A screenshot of a computer Description automatically generated](media/gpu.png)